fal7201/TEAM-B.-TASK-5/README.md

 Basically a dendrogram or tree diagram allows to illustrate the hierarchical organisation of several entities.
 Nothing much just a fancy name is just like your regular family tree in term of the structure.

+Everthing above has been combined into creating a model which finds similar movie based on their plots summaries

-All the explanations above and the definition of terms is just to ease understanding of anyone reading the code.
+The explanations above and the definition of terms is just to ease understanding of anyone reading the code.